How much money you need to save each day to become a millionaire by age 65

-“You just need to make the right decisions — and act on them.”

-To illustrate the simplicity of building wealth over time, Bach created a chart detailing how much money you need to set aside each day in order to have $US1 million saved by the time you’re 65, assuming you start with zero dollars and receive a 12% annual return.
+To illustrate the simplicity of building wealth over time, Bach created a chart (which we recreated below) detailing how much money you need to set aside each day, month, or year in order to have one million dollars saved by the time you’re 65.

-We recreated Bach’s chart assuming lower rates of return: three, five, and eight per cent.
+The simplest starting point is to invest in your employer’s 401(k) plan, points out Ramit Sethi in his New York Times bestseller, “I Will Teach You To Be Rich.”
+Next, he says, consider contributing money towards a Roth IRA or traditional IRA, individual retirement accounts with different contribution limits and tax structures.

-While the numbers in the chart below are not exact (for simplicity, it does not take into account the impact of taxes), they give you a good idea of how coming up with a few extra dollars each day can make an enormous difference in the long run, particularly if you start saving at a young age.
+While the numbers in the chart below are not exact (for simplicity, it does not take into account the impact of taxes, and 12% is a high rate of return), they give you a good idea of how coming up with a couple of extra dollars each day can make an enormous difference in the long run, particularly if you start saving at a young age.

 Next time you consider running to Starbucks for a $US4 latté, think about this chart and consider redirecting that coffee cash to your savings: